f12-lab/kalinethunter.rootless/Markdown/EN/Kali Nethunter (without root) by F12-Lab.md

 4th Install wget with "pkg install wget".

-5th Install the package containing nethunter "wget https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter project/raw/master/nethunter-rootless/install-nethunter-termux".
+5th Install the package containing nethunter "wget -O install-nethunter-termux https://offs.ec/2MceZWr".

 6th Do "ls" and you'll see install-nethunter-termux in white, so give it permissions with "chmod +x install-nethunter-termux".
 Do "ls" again and now it will appear in green.